KosmasDev/dbt-task-jaffle-shop/README.md

 ```

 #### 💾 Approach 2: Load the data from S3
-- Set Up the Target Schema

-*(Define the schema that will house the source tables)*
+- Set Up the Target Schema *(Define the schema that will house the source tables)*
 ```sql
 CREATE SCHEMA dbt_analytics.dbt_kstrakosia_raw;
 ```

-- Create Source Table Structures

-*(Initialize empty tables to receive the source data)*
+- Create Source Table Structures *(Initialize empty tables to receive the source data)*
+Example for the `raw_orders` table.
 ```sql
 CREATE OR REPLACE TABLE dbt_analytics.dbt_kstrakosia_raw.raw_orders ( id varchar(100),